upbound/provider-terraform/README.md

 * You must either use remote state or ensure the provider container's `/tf` directory is not lost. `provider-terraform` __does not persist state__;
   consider using the [Kubernetes] remote state backend.
-* If the module takes longer than 20 minutes to apply the underlying `terraform` process will be killed.
+* If the module takes longer than the supplied `--timeout` to apply the underlying `terraform` process will be killed.
 You will potentially lose state and leak resources.
 * The provider won't emit an event until _after_ it has successfully applied the Terraform module, which can take a long time.